ssgeejr/22istoomany/README.md

 # 22istoomany
-All of the config, system, index files for 22istoomany.com
+The config, system and web-site files for 22istoomany.com